1995 Russell Hill subway accident: Signals

-At the time of the accident, the TTC subway used conventional wayside signals without cab signalling.
-Thus drivers were expected to remember each signal aspect and act accordingly until they receive new information from the following signal.
-As of 2019, the TTC has converted some sections of the line, including the Russell Hill portion, to more modern automatic train control.
+At the time of the accident, the TTC subway used conventional wayside signals without cab signalling, thus drivers were expected to remember each signal aspect and act accordingly until they received new information from the following signal.
+As of 2024, the TTC has converted all of Line 1 to automatic train control.
 The following description is limited to aspects relevant to the accident.

 Some signals are "automatic" and have a single head that shows one of the three basic colours.
 Red means stop and stay (until presented with a less restrictive signal aspect), yellow means that the next signal is red and the driver should prepare to stop, and green means that the next signal is not red and it is safe to proceed at normal speed.

 "Interlocking" or "home" signals have a double head and show two coloured lights.
 The top light has the same meaning as that of an automatic signal.
 The second light is red if the top light is red; otherwise it shows yellow if the switches are set for a secondary route, and green for the main route or if no relevant switches exist.
 Thus the combination yellow over green means the same as a single yellow.

 At locations such as downgrades, curves, and switches, the same signals additionally serve to enforce speed limits.
 A system called "grade timing" regulates speeds, and is indicated by an additional "lunar white" light below the one or two coloured lights previously mentioned.
 The white light means that the next signal is red (or double red) only because of grade timing, and if the train approaches at the proper speed, the signal will clear to a less restrictive aspect before the train gets there.
 If the train goes too fast, it will pass the red signal and be stopped by the train stop.

 In 1995 the second signal did not provide any confirmation that it was about to change and the operator was expected to remember the previous signal aspect correctly.
 With the tolerant attitudes of management, it had become common practice for operators to travel at the fastest speed that the system allowed, passing the signals at the same instant they were clearing.